 It also is vital to connect with distributors in China, distributors are necessary to grow and have your label stocked but they are notoriously selective.
 They want to generate profit and revenue at all costs so will rarely just take a chance on a new brand.
 They need to be convinced that you are an established brand in your home country and that you will grow and be successful in China.
 It is essential for lead generation in either B2C or B2B that you are visible on Baidu based on a Mandarin keyword search.

 The best thing is to appear in the natural results but this can be combined with paid adverts.

 2) Social Media

 Social media is mainly used for branding purposes and this is vital.
 WeChat, the largest platform boasts 750 million registered accounts.
-Creating an official account, sharing quality content and having a ‘mini site’ hosted within WeChat is necessary, the platform is often refered to as the ‘WeChat Times’ with many Chinese getting their information from articles, content and official pages.
+Creating an official account, sharing quality content and having a ‘mini site’ hosted within WeChat is necessary, the platform is often referred to as the ‘WeChat Times’ with many Chinese getting their information from articles, content and official pages.

 Weibo is also useful because it is an open source network, users can see posts from anyone.
 It is a good site for content sharing and consumer interaction.

-Through social media you brand yourself as a luxury, international proposition and consumers and other distribution businesses will start to buy into this image of success.
+Through social media you brand yourself as a luxury, an international proposition and consumers and other distribution businesses will start to buy into this image of success.

 3) Quality Content

 Quality content is king.
 Chinese language content needs to be engaging, and relevant to the end user.
 It needs to be shared in the most effective way and up promoted online to become visible.
-Forums such as Baidu Tieba are powerful as users up-rank content (like on Reddit), if your content is in ranked in the top 20 articles your exposure is to millions of users.
+Forums such as Baidu Tieba are powerful as users up-rank content (like on Reddit) if your content is in ranked in the top 20 articles your exposure is to millions of users.